 Whatever the starting place, the next step is to gain clarity about how we are affected by the event we are responding to.
-We know that we didn't like it.
+We know we didn't like it.
 If we liked it, it would not have caused esuba and we would not have recognized it as a conflict.
-But what, specifically, was the affect on us?
+But what, specifically, was the effect on us?

-Knowing how we are affected begins to give us some very important clues about what it is that we need.
+Knowing how we are affected begins to give us some very important clues about what it is we need.
 There are qualities we need which this event either demonstrated are absent from the relationship or which removed from the relationship.
 In order to know what they are, we will have to pay attention to how we are affected.
-What sensations, emotion, thoughts and wishes came up for us as the event unfolded?
+What sensations, emotions, thoughts and wishes came up for us as the event unfolded?
 What were we reminded of and what patterns in our past does this event connect us with?
-Harnessing the Transformative Power of Conflict to Create Just Relationships